-This program helps nonprofits become more effective by offering grants to fund training programs requested by each
+This program helps nonprofits become more effective by offering grants to fund training programs requested by each nonprofit, making them function as stronger, more efficient organizations.

 Inclusion, Diversity, Equity, Accessibility, and Social Justice (IDEAS) Fund

 The IDEAS Fund is based on the principle that everyone should have equitable access to opportunities, programs, resources, and services-regardless of a person's race, age, gender identity, socioeconomic background, (dis)ability, or country of origin.
 The IDEAS Fund will help support these requests to BCF Grants Cycles as well as specific initiatives and partnerships that promote the IDEAS principles.